KhaledAtef00/CNN-Architectures/README.md

 # CNN-Architectures
-This Repo will include some of the CNN Architectures .
+This Repo will Include Implementing CNN Architectures From Scratch Using Pytorch.